jbluemink/SitecoreCommander/README.md

 ### API Interaction:

-- Tools like Postman and Firecamp.dev are excellent for making single API calls to Sitecore, useful for testing and debugging.
+- Tools like Postman, Firecamp.dev or GraphQL Playground are excellent for making single API calls to Sitecore, useful for testing and debugging.
 SitecoreCommander is ideal for scenarios requiring multiple API calls and complex scripting, offering a more robust solution for automation.
 Contain code for Authoring, Edge and RESTful Sitecore API.